Evaluation of Faculty Performance and Merit Pay Considerations

 Faculty members who have worked at Texas Tech for at least four and a half months and have not received a pay increase in the last four and a half months are eligible for merit-based salary increases.

-- Faculty members submit an annual report in the specified format for the previous calendar year along with course syllabi for all courses taught during that calendar year by the designated time, no later than January 20.
+- Faculty members submit an annual report in the specified format for the previous calendar year by the designated time, no later than January 31.

-- If appropriate to departmental policy, a peer evaluation group conducts a similar evaluation.
+- If appropriate to departmental policy, a peer evaluation group conducts a similar evaluation as advisory to the chair.

-- When the merit pool is identified by the Texas Tech Board of Regents, the department chairperson then assigns a dollar amount to each faculty member based on the above referenced ranking.
+- When the merit pool is identified by the Texas Tech Board of Regents, the department chairperson then assigns a dollar amount to each faculty member based on their ranking.
 Those figures are submitted to the Dean for approval.

 - At the designated time, merit awards are added to faculty salaries through the university salary system.